torproject/tor/doc/HACKING/ReleasingTor.md

 ## I. Make sure it works

-1. Make sure that CI passes: have a look at Travis (https://travis-ci.org/torproject/tor/branches), Appveyor (https://ci.appveyor.com/project/torproject/tor/history), and Jenkins (https://jenkins.torproject.org/view/tor/).
+1. Make sure that CI passes: have a look at the branches on gitlab.

+   _Optionally_, have a look at Travis (https://travis-ci.org/torproject/tor/branches), Appveyor (https://ci.appveyor.com/project/torproject/tor/history), and Jenkins (https://jenkins.torproject.org/view/tor/).